 Anyone filling out the documents to form an LLC or corporation will see that the state filing office wants the name and address of the LLC’s or corporation’s registered agent.
 And if that LLC or corporation wants to qualify to do business in foreign states — that is, any state other than the formation state — it will have to provide the name and address of its registered agent in every foreign state, too.

-Many statutes also require the LLC or corporation to set forth a registered office address.
-This is the registered agent’s location in the state.
+- Registered office: Many statutes also require the LLC or corporation to set forth a registered office address.
+Not to be confused with a corporate or main office of a company, a registered office is the registered agent’s location in the state.
 It must be a physical address.
 A post office address is not sufficient.

 Who needs a registered agent?